-✓ The impacts of the COVID-19 pandemic have remained significant.
+- ✓ The impacts of the COVID-19 pandemic have remained significant.
 Local governments, after organizing their emergency response to the pandemic, shifted their focus to the necessary economic recovery.
-Moreover, faceto-face meetings which are vital in India to instill trust and build long-term relationships could only take place irregularly.

-✓ Despite these difficulties, RMI pursued direct engagements with local governments and even completed the design of two models for the formalization of operations of artisanal and small-scale mines in Jharkhand.

-✓ Two important studies were launched: the first was to estimate the living wage of a typical mica worker in Jharkhand and the second to estimate the distribution of the added value along the mica supply chain.
-A permanent solution to eradicate the use of child labor and the prevalence of poor working conditions in the mica sector requires a clear, inclusive and enforceable legal framework.
+Moreover, faceto-face meetings which are vital in India to instill trust and build long-term relationships could only take place irregularly. - ✓ Despite these difficulties, RMI pursued direct engagements with local governments and even completed the design of two models for the formalization of operations of artisanal and small-scale mines in Jharkhand. - ✓ Two important studies were launched: the first was to estimate the living wage of a typical mica worker in Jharkhand and the second to estimate the distribution of the added value along the mica supply chain.
+18 Annual Report 2021 A permanent solution to eradicate the use of child labor and the prevalence of poor working conditions in the mica sector requires a clear, inclusive and enforceable legal framework.
 The passage of the Forest Conservation Act of 1980, which banned mica mines in the region's forests, created a vacuum that - in absence of further discussion and alignment with other government departments - led to the proliferation of unregulated mines.
 The absence of regulatory oversight left the door open for the significant deterioration of working conditions at some processors and mines.

 To reverse this trend, RMI is working with various stakeholders including CSOs, local mica businesses, various government agencies, sector experts and other interested parties.
-RMI chose a multistakeholder approach to ensure that components of a legal framework would incorporate multiple perspectives and address a range of workplace health and safety provisions, workers' rights and prohibitions on the use of child labor.

-Create a Multi-Stakeholder → Platform • Build an autonomous structure that will become a locally owned platform that will sustainably address mica-related Rely on the Global Mica → CSOs Committee Share experience and coordinate actions to increase outreach of organizations implementing programs supporting mica-dependent communities across the mibelt.
-Identify and map villages relying on mica collection for their livelihood.
-Assess the global impact of all active organizations in th mica belt.
-Progress in partnership with the Business Committee Identify actions that can positively affect the mica community.
-Lead policy level discussion with the state government.
-Raise common issues related to workplace standards implementation.
+RMI chose a multistakeholder approach to ensure that components of a legal framework would incorporate multiple perspectives and address a range of workplace health and safety provisions, workers' rights and prohibitions on the use of child labor. • Follow a multi-stakeholder approach to incorporate CSOs.
+Create a multiple perspectives about a legal framework.
+Government Multi-Stakeholder (>) Build an autonomous structure that will become a locally Agencies & Mica owned platform that will sustainably address mica-related Platform Businesses issues in the Indian mica belt.
+Share experience and coordinate actions to increase outreach of organizations implementing programs supporting mica-dependent communities across the mica Rely on the Global Mica CSOs Identify and map villages relying on mica collection for Committee their livelihood.
+Assess the global impact of all active organizations in the mica belt.
+Identify actions that can positively affect the mica Progress in community. partnership with Mica • Lead policy level discussion with the state government. the Business Businesses Raise common issues related to workplace standards Committee implementation.

 In Bihar and Jharkhand, the collection of mica from Dibhras, the old dumps of former industrial mines that were closed in the late 1980's, still represents a significant share of the local mica production.
-The legal status of mica collection from Dibhras remains unclear and prevents the true development of mica-dependent communities.
-The formalization of mica picking through official recognition of this activity and organization of mica pickers is a key step on the path toward the development of a legal framework.
+The legal status of mica collection from Dibhras remains toward the development of a legal framework.